 - 1. Increased language fluency. - 2.
 Increased community member use of language learning resources. - 3.
-Language teachers certified. - 4.
+Increased ability to deliver immersion instruction through certifying language teachers. - 4.
 Increased capacity to implement a language program.

-Under the P&M or EMI FOA, each objective in the application must include a primary outcome that aligns to one of the four categories required by ANA.
+Under the P&M or EMI NOFO, each objective in the application must include a primary outcome that aligns to one of the four categories required by ANA.